Shikaga/story/index.md

 "Sit", The Captain directed, waving his hand to the chair in front of his desk.
 Marcus relaxed his posture and sat down as the doors behind him closed with small click.
 Once he had sat down The Captain continued.

 "There are Drinkers in City.
-And they are almost certainly trying to assasinate the King".
+And they are almost certainly trying to assassinate the King".
 Marcus' face was locked in a neutral expression, but a thousand thoughts flashed through his mind at once.
 Who, what, why?
 The Captain rummaged through his draw and pulled out a red leather folder embossed with Royal Seal of Kris.

 "This is everything we know so far", The Captain said sliding folder to Marcus who promptly flipped it open.